Thoughts and practical advice on a gymnast’s core compentency.

 The first few practices might be humbling.
 You might be sore in places you didn’t you know had muscles.
 Your wrists, after a lifetime of typing, might rebuke you for your cartwheels.
 But the sport grabs you, with its feats of strength and coordination that boggle the mind, and keeps you coming back.

-And after enough times of showing up to the gym, you find yourself with something that resembles a habit.
-Or even approximates self-discipline.
-And don’t forget to show off to your friends.
+And after enough times of showing up to the gym, you find yourself with something like a habit.

 Leave a comment